GeostatsGuy/PGE383_SubsurfaceModeling/README.md

 Come and join us as we learn more about subsurface data analytics, modeling and statistical / machine learning.

-* The Lectures: During the term I will record the lectures and place them on youtube.
+* The Lectures: During the term I will record the lectures and place them on YouTube.

-* The project: There is an dataset for you to work with, or use your own.
+* The project: There is a dataset for you to work with, or use your own.

 * Updates: check out our project updates as we work through this term-long subsurface modeling project.

 * Opensource: work in Jupyter Notebook with workflow development in Python.

-* GeostatsPy: GSLIB functionality in Python for great experiential learning.
+* GeostatsPy: GSLIB++ functionality in Python for great, efficient experiential learning.

 * Professional: class is conducted like a subsurface asset team with myself as the subsurface asset team lead.
 Practice professional communication, oral and written reporting.